 Helena Public Schools is committed to each student maximizing his or her individual potential to become the most responsible, competent, and caring citizen possible.
-Therefore, in accordance with I.D.E.A.
-Helena School District No. 1 is committed to providing a free appropriate public education to all of our students with disabilities.
+Therefore, in accordance with I.D.E.A. the Helena School District is committed to providing a free appropriate public education to all of our students with disabilities.

 Cerebral Palsy is a dysfunction in movement resulting from injury to or poor development of the brain prior to birth or in early childhood.
 Generally speaking, any injury or disease that causes a decrease in oxygen flow to brain cells may result in Cerebral Palsy.
 Cerebral Palsy may be accompanied by difficulties in vision, hearing, speaking, or cognitive ability, depending upon the extent of the trauma to the brain.
 The longer the period of time that the brain is without oxygen, the more global the deficits may be.
 It is important to discriminate between the accompanying disorders that can occur and Cerebral Palsy itself.

 Muscular Dystrophy is a genetic disease characterized by the progressive weakness and degeneration of the voluntary muscles of the body.
 The muscles of the heart and lungs are also affected during the later stages of the disease.

 Spina Bifida is a structural defect where the neural tube or casing surrounding the spinal cord fails to develop and close over the cord.
 This occurs approximately the fourth week of pregnancy.
 Later in development, the vertebrae fail to form over the defective area of the spine.